One night after club our newest YL leader asked me how it compared with a typical club. “Was it better than normal, average, or not quite as good?”

 The YL Club Band

 It takes way less time to just do music yourself.
-But....we had just two band practices in the two weeks prior to first club and over ten kids came to each one.
+But….we had just two band practices in the two weeks prior to the first club and over ten kids came to each one.
 It was fun hang out time with them, and they got to be on stage at club.
-You think they invited their friends to come hear them play music?
+You think they invited their friends to come to hear them play music?
 You betcha.
-You think we had new kids come up to us after first club asking if they could be in the band.
+You think we had new kids come up to us after the first club asking if they could be in the band.
 Yeppers.
-Here's some other ideas on starting a club band.
+Here are some other ideas on starting a club band.

 AV Crew (Audio/Video)

 It’s awesome to have some tech-savvy detail-oriented teenagers running your sound, lights, slides, videos, etc… Ask the right people, train them well, and thank them for being a HUGE help behind the scenes.